sumit-ai-ml/ZERO-YOLO/paper.md

 # Summary

-State-of-the-art object-detection models such as **YOLOv5/YOLOv8** routinely achieve impressive accuracy, yet deploying them on a *new* dataset still demands (i) command-line proficiency, (ii) careful data re-formatting, and (iii) GPU-enabled environments that many domain scientists lack.
+YOLO (YOLOv11/YOLOv8) segmentation models routinely achieve impressive scores on benchmark datasets (i.e. COCO dataset [@lin2014coco]), yet deploying them on a *new* dataset still demands (i) command-line / coding proficiency, and (ii) careful data re-formatting that many domain scientists lack.
 Commercial “auto-ML” platforms (e.g. Roboflow)  [@roboflow] simplify the process but require cloud upload of your own sensitive image dataset and frequently impose paywalls or restrictive licences.

 **ZERO-YOLO** closes this usability gap.
 It bundles the complete YOLO segmentation training pipeline into a single, Dockerised web application built with *Streamlit*.
 Researchers from biology, medicine, materials science, or any other field can—in a few clicks—convert local image–mask pairs into YOLO format, fine-tune a pretrained model, monitor training metrics live, and visualise predictions, all while their data never leave the workstation.

 # Statement of Need